-St. Petersburg made it through Hurricane Irma.
-Our city was not devastated, but the quality of life we enjoy has been disrupted.
-Please know that your city government is working hard to get St. Pete back to normal.
+St. Petersburg successfully made it through Hurricane Irma in 2018.
+Our city was not devastated, but the quality of life we enjoy was disrupted.
+Please review the graphic below to prepare for recovery efforts following future storms.

 Debris Clean-Up Procedure